php-dev-br/laravel-doc-pt-br/events.md

 	Event::subscribe($subscriber);

-You may also use the [service container](container.md) to resolve your subscriber.
+You may also use the [Laravel IoC container](/docs/4.2/ioc) to resolve your subscriber.
 To do so, simply pass the name of your subscriber to the `subscribe` method:

 	Event::subscribe('UserEventHandler');